PaulDance/cargo-liner/README.md

 environment variables and configuration items.
 The CLI has precedence over the environment and the environment over the configuration.

+This configuration can serve in particular for customizing the way Cargo Liner itself is updated.
+Indeed, when self-updating is enabled, which is the case by default, then Cargo Liner is added to the list of packages just as if it actually were in the configuration file with a simple `"*"` version requirement, but only if it is not there yet.
+This enables treating Cargo Liner just like any other package, which it is after the configuration is parsed.
+Therefore, simply add an entry under `cargo-liner` in order to pass non-default options to `cargo install` when self-updating.

 [package name]: https://doc.rust-lang.org/cargo/reference/manifest.html#the-name-field
 [SemVer]: https://semver.org/
 [Cargo style]: https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html